angelajaneleung/match-game/README.md

-# Harry Potter Memory Game
+# Doggo Memory Game

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## How to Play
+# How to Play
-Click on the wizards for points!
-But if you click on the same wizard more than once, you lose.
-See if you can remember all 12 without double clicking on any, if so, you win!
+Click on the dog pics  for points!
+But if you click on the same picture more than once, you lose.
+See if you can remember all 15 without double clicking on any, if so, you win!

 ## Available Scripts